medusa-project/active-medusa/README.md

 validation functionality that ActiveRecord enjoys.
 So, you can use ActiveRecord validation methods on your ActiveMedusa entities.

-The only catch is that a property must be an `rdf_property` in order to be validatable.
+The only catch is that a property must be a `property` in order to be validatable.

 Also be aware that validation failures will raise an